Tripeptide-29 (topical) (200mg)

 Tripeptide-29 Research

-In vitro studies on Tripeptide-29 posit that the unpolymerized form of the peptide is a partial agonist of the collagen receptor GPVI.[1]
-The scientists report that “The monomeric peptides partly inhibit the release of [3H]5-HT by CRP, suggesting that they are partial agonists of the collagen receptor GPVI.”
-GPVI is expressed on the surface of platelets.
-Platelets are cell-like structures involved in the early formation of blood clots.
-GPVI receptors play an important role in collagen-induced activation of platelet aggregation in vascular tissue and are the first step toward blood clot formation and tissue repair.
+In vitro studies on Tripeptide-29 posit that the unpolymerized form of the peptide may be a partial agonist of the collagen receptor GPVI, which appears to be expressed on the surface of platelets.[1]
+Platelets are cell-like structures considered to be involved in the early formation of blood clots.
+GPVI receptors appear to play an important role in collagen-induced activation of platelet aggregation in vascular tissue and are the first step toward blood clot formation and tissue repair.
 Therefore, collagen fibers are generally considered to be thrombus-forming.
-In the case of dysregulation, collagen thrombus formation can lead to thrombus formation.
-Interestingly, cross-linking of Tripeptide-29 appears to promote GPVI activation, which may help understand how this peptide creates an “accurate” coagulation environment in a variety of bleeding/ clotting disorders.
+In the case of dysregulation, collagen thrombus formation may lead to thrombus formation.

 Tripeptide-29 and Collagen Stability

-Benchtop studies on the role of short peptides such as Tripeptide-29 have shown that they may have the ability to regulate collagen stability.
-In particular, research studies on Tripeptide-29 have helped scientists understand that the final structure of collagen appears to be primarily affected by the final peptide of the tripeptide monomer.
-The peptide at position C appears to have the greatest effect on the final collagen stability for ABC monomers.[2]
-This discovery could help scientists make synthetic implants such as cartilage, bone, and teeth one day.
+Benchtop studies on the role of short peptides such as Tripeptide-29 have suggested that they may extend certain regulatory action in collagen stability.
+In particular, research studies on Tripeptide-29 have helped scientists understand that the final structure of collagen appears to be primarily affected by the final amino acid of the tripeptide monomer.
+The amino acid at position C appears to have the greatest action on the final collagen stability for ABC monomers.[2]

 Tripeptide-29 Regulates Tissue Fibrosis

-Scientific interest has been generated in the role of Tripeptide-29 and other tripeptides in protecting the skin from normal aging processes.
-Animal studies suggest that topical application of tripeptides may reduce the visible effects of aging by improving contours, reducing skin deformity, and promoting hydration.
-Studies further suggest that tripeptides may smooth the texture of the skin and reduce the appearance of brown and red spots.
-In one particular study, 90% of participants showed improved skin hydration and increased flexibility due to improved elasticity.[6]
-In combination with certain hexapeptides, topical Tripeptide-29 may promote skin regeneration and reduce fine lines, crow’s feet, bags under the eyes, and eye sockets.
-Roughly 50% of test animals exhibited improved skin appearance across these studies, where peptide paste was administered twice daily.[7]
+Scientific interest has been generated in the role of Tripeptide-29 and other tripeptides in protecting the dermal layer from cellular aging and cell death.
+Experimental models suggest that exposure to tripeptides may potentially reduce visible markers by supporting contours, reducing dermal cell deformity, and promoting hydration.
+Studies further suggest that tripeptides may reduce inconsistency in the texture of the dermal layer’s protective barrier and may reduce the appearance of brown and red spots.
+In one particular study, 90% of research models were reported to exhibit increased hydration and flexibility due to better-supported elasticity as compared to controls.[9][10]

 References